Short Boolean Formulas as Explanations in Practice: Introduction

 In this article we investigate explainability and classification via short Boolean formulas.
 As the data model, we use multisets of propositional assignments.
 This is one of the simplest data representations available---consisting simply of data points and properties---and corresponds precisely to relational models with unary relations.
 The data is given as a model $M$ with unary relations $p_1,\dots , p_k$ over its domain $W$, and furthermore, there is an additional \emph{target predicate} $q\subseteq W$.
 As classifiers for recognizing $q$, we produce Boolean formulas $\varphi$ over $p_1,\dots , p_k$, and the corresponding error is then the percentage of points in $W$ that disagree on $\varphi$ and $q$ over $W$.
 For each formula length $\ell$, a formula producing the minimum error is chosen as a candidate classifier.
 Longer formulas produce smaller errors, and ultimately the process is halted based on cross validation which shows that the classifier formulas $\varphi$ begin performing significantly better on training data in comparison to test data, suggesting overfitting.

 Importantly, the final classifier formulas $\varphi$ tend to be short and therefore \emph{explicate} the global behaviour of the classifier $\varphi$ itself in a transparent way.
 This leads to \emph{inherent interpretability} of our approach.
 Furthermore, the formulas $\varphi$ can \emph{also} be viewed as \emph{explanations} of the target predicate $q$.
 By limiting to short formulas, we obtain explanations (or classifiers) that avoid overfitting but are still reasonably accurate and also---importantly---human interpretable.
+It is also worth mentioning that, in addition to target attributes $q$ that occur in data, we could also explain a target $q$ that arises from the decisions of a (possibly black box) classifier.
+Altogether, the short Boolean formulas $\varphi$ we find can be understood in at least three different ways: \begin{itemize} \item classifiers for target predicates $q$ in data, \item explanations of target predicates $q$ in data, \item explanations of external classifiers, the decisions of which are given by $q$. \end{itemize}

+The last case involves a range of different approaches---used for different purposes---for searching the formulas: see Section \ref{sec:explaining-a-classifier} for further details.

 Our contributions include theory, implementation and empirical results.
 We begin with some theory on the errors of Boolean formulas as explanations.
 We first investigate general reasons behind overfitting when using Boolean formulas.
 We also observe, for example, that if all distributions are equally likely, the expected \emph{ideal theoretical error} of a distribution is $25\%$.
 The ideal theoretical error is the error of an ideal Boolean classifier for the entire distribution.
 We proceed by proving novel, quantitative upper and lower bounds on the expected \emph{ideal empirical error} on a data set sampled from a distribution.
 The ideal empirical error is the smallest error achievable on the data set.
 Our bounds give concrete information on sample sizes required to avoid overfitting.